 Sheila gave me a driving tour of the National Mall, presented from a NPS police officer’s perspective (that’s what she does for work).
 I’ve visited the mall many times previously, so it was really interesting seeing things from a new angle, especially after the insurgency on Jan 6th.
 There was also a very sad and stark display of white flags planted on the lawn in front of the Washington Monument, one for each US citizen that has died from COVID.
 Seeing over 600,000 little white flags in sheets blanketing the grass was heartbreaking.
 So much loss.

-Sheila dropped me off at Union Station, where I boarded the train to HP.
+Sheila dropped me off at Union Station, where I boarded the train to Harpers Ferry.
 I would have loved to have spent more time with my friends but the harsh realities of the times we’re living in made me yearn to be back on trail.
 I’d read too many headlines and seen too much news on TV.
-I’m so lucky to have such an escape for now.
+I’m so lucky to have such an escape.
 Boarding the train was like a passage back in time to when things were simpler.

-I’ve been in the confines of 10 different states since August 18th.
+I’d been in the confines of 10 different states since August 18th.
 It took me a little over a month to grace all those borders.
 Virginia would be the longest state yet at around 500 trail miles … it’s nearly a quarter of the length of the trail.
 At least I’d have some time to get used to being in the same state for a while.
-It’s been a challenge at times to remember what state I’m even in.
-Some have flown by so fast.
+It was a challenge at times to remember what state I was even in.
+Some had flown by so fast.

 I came to a nice campsite at dusk and pitched my tent.
 The night noises filled the air, drowning out the nearby highways and trains.
 The katydids did not disappoint and sleep came easily.